zissos/Police-DATA-ANALYSIS/README.md

 My purpose to create this mini-project was to imporove my skills in python and in data science(**vizualization ,cleansing data**)

 ## INDEX
-1 IMPORT DATA
+ - IMPORT DATA
-2 CLEAN AND ORGANAZE DATA
+ - CLEAN AND ORGANAZE DATA
-3 MANIPULATE DATA
+ - MANIPULATE DATA
-4 VIZUALIZE DATA
+ - VIZUALIZE DATA

-## Useful Insights
+## Useful Insights about
  - Moving Violation for each gender
  - For each Gender and violation find mean age
  - "Violation" regarded to "search_type